-In the radiology department, it is standard practice for a member of staff to go through a checklist with you before the dye is given so that any conditions you have which might cause a potential reaction to the dye can be identified.
-However, even when no conditions are identified, it is still possible that some people may experience a reaction.
+In the radiology department, it is normal practice for a member of staff to go through a checklist with you before the Gadolinium is given so that any conditions you have which might cause a potential reaction to it can be identified.
+However, even when no conditions are identified, it is still possible that a reaction may occur in people.

-Any reaction to the dye is normally immediate, but occasionally a red, itchy rash can develop on the body some hours after the scan.
+Any reaction to Gadolinium is normally immediate, but occasionally a red, itchy rash can develop on the body some hours after the scan.
 This is very rare, but if it does happen, you should contact your GP or local A&E department.

-Other rare but possible delayed reactions include nausea, vomiting, diarrhoea or constipation, abdominal pain, pain in the injected arm, rash, dizziness and headache.
+Other rare but possible delayed reactions include nausea, vomiting, diarrhoea, abdominal pain, dizziness, and headache.